 Agari will notify its customers without undue delay after learning of a data breach, if required by law, and has mechanisms by which it can detect and report data breaches.

 Agari Phishing Response provides unprecedented insight into the traffic coming into your enterprise.
 To realize this value, customers configure their Secure Email Gateways to copy all incoming messages to the Agari Phishing Response sensor.
 The sensor component receives the full email message including the body and any attachments present.
 The sensor extracts the metadata (email headers), attachment filenames, and URIs, forwards these into the Agari Phishing Response pipeline, and then deletes the message.
-The sensor can be hosted either on premises (within the enterprise’s internal network) or by Agari (hosted sensors).
+The sensor can be hosted either on Customer premises (within the customer enterprise’s internal network) or by Agari (hosted sensors).